-"Relevant" means having content applicable to the practice of nursing
+(5) "Relevant" means having content applicable to the practice of long term care administration.

 Section 2.
 Accrual of Continuing Education Hours; Computation of Accrual.
 (1) A minimum of thirty (30) continuing education hours shall be accrued by each person holding licensure during the two (2) year period for renewal.

-All continuing education hours shall be in or related to the field of long-term
+(2) All continuing education hours shall be in or related to the field of long-term care administration.

 renewal of the license shall be directly related to the professional growth and

-Programs not requiring board review and approval.
+in this section.
+(1) Programs not requiring board review and approval.
 An educational

-administration and shall be approved without further review by the board if it is:
+administration and shall be approved without further review by the board if the

 (b) Sponsored by: